itsjjaavii/Memoria-White-Dwarfs/README.md

 Requirements
 ==============================

-Development of this modules was made using python 3.9.7.
-You can use conda (run ```conda create -n python=3.9.7 yourenv pip```) or another python enviroment manager to install python and pip.
+Development of this modules was made using python 3.9.12.
+You can use conda (run ```conda create --name <env_name> python=3.9.12 ```) or another python enviroment manager to install python and pip.
 After that, you can run ```pip install -r requirements.txt``` to install the required packages.

-Data Download
+Data Download - Using only dat files from SDSS
 ==============================

 You can check in the project organization section below that there is supposed to be a data folder at the top level for the project, but there is no data folder in at this level in the github repo.
 Currently, We have to create this folder and download the data manually.

 Please run the ```make_data_folders.py``` script of the github project to make the necessary folders, or copy the following structure manually at the top level (as shown below in the project organization section).

 After that, we need to add the label data and the spectrum data to the "raw" folder.
 For the spectrum data, you will need to reach SDSS rsync mirror.
-For Linux/Mac, you can run the command ```rsync -avz --exclude={'*.gif','*.dat','Exposures/'} rsync://sdss5@dtn.sdss.org/sdsswork/users/u6033609/v6_0_4/ .``` to download the .dat files (along with other files such as gif images) given that you have the appropiate credentials.
+For Linux/Mac, you can run the command ```rsync -avz --exclude={'*.gif','Exposures/'} rsync://sdss5@dtn.sdss.org/sdsswork/users/u6033609/v6_0_4/ .``` to download the .dat files (this command will exclude gif files and the Exposure/ folder.) given that you have the appropiate credentials.
 For windows, I recommend using running ubuntu inside inside windows using <a target="_blank" href="https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview">Windows Subsystem for Linux</a>

 Copy the downloaded folders to the "sdss_dat_files" folder.
 The folder structure should look like this: